xorbitsai/inference/README.md

 `xinference` installs basic packages for serving models.

 #### Installation with GGML
-Serving models with ggml format, you need to install some extra dependencies as following:
+To serve ggml models, you need to install the following extra dependencies:
 ```bash
 $ pip install "xinference[ggml]"
 ```